Biomedical Sciences (Biochemistry) BSc

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB, with B including Biology, Human Biology, Chemistry or Physics.
+- GCE A-level BBB, with B including Biology, Human Biology, Chemistry, Applied Science or Physics.

 - BTEC Level 3 Extended Diploma D*DD in a related subject.

 - Access to Higher Education Diploma Complete and pass Access to Science course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Biology and Chemistry units must be Distinctions at level 3.